Ncu-software-research-center/NCU-HASS/doc/NCU-HASS user manual.md

 3. Cluster name button	: list of available cluster, directing to computing node page.
 4. Delete HA Cluster button	: delete cluster.

-## HA Admin-HA Instances Tab & HA Project–HA Instances Tab
+## HA Instances Tab
-Administrators use the HA Admin – HA Instances Tab, and common users use the HA Project – HA Instances Tab.
+Administrators use the **HA Admin – HA Instances** Tab, and common users use the **HA Project – HA Instances** Tab.
 Both pages are used to add / remove protection to the instance.
 Instance is the smallest unit to be protected by NCU-HASS.

 ![](picture/HA%20Instance%20page.png)